-Registration dates are listed on the Academic Calendar.
-Returning students are required to complete their academic registration online prior to the late registration day.
-New incoming students are encouraged to pre-register; however, they can register prior to the first day of class without late fee.
-All returning students will be charged a late registration fee if registration (academic and financial) is not completed by the deadline listed in the academic calendar.
+Registration dates are listed on the Academic Calendar for both undergraduate and graduate students.
+Returning students are to complete their academic registration online prior to the late registration day or they will incur the late registration fee.
+Incoming students are encouraged to pre-register; however, they can register prior to the first day of class without late fee.
 Registration is not complete until tuition and fees have been paid or a satisfactory arrangement has been made with the Business Office.